icefoxen/langdev-garnet/spec/grammar.rst

 Revision 1
 ----------

-Step one, the basic stuff.
+The basic stuff.
 Variables, functions, math, if's, loops, and that's it.

 .. productionlist::